Jean de Vivonne: Crisis of 1572

 By now relations between France and Spain were beginning to transform from happy courtesies towards open combat.
 In the first year of his tenure he was faced with several crises in Franco-Spanish relations.
 Philip convinced the Pope to refuse dispensation for the royal marriage of the Protestant king of Navarre to the king's sister Marguerite, a key component of securing the longevity of the peace that brought the third war of religion to a close.
 In his eyes the marriage was an aberration in that it united the family of the Roi Très-chrétien (Most Christian King) with the Protestants.
-In April the Spanish secretario Gabriel de Zayas offered to aid the finding of a more suitable husband for Marguerite, Saint-Gouard proudly responded that in France, woman did not need help in finding their husbands.
-Meanwhile, French Protestants offered aid to rebels against Spanish authority in Nederland.
+In April the Spanish secretary Gabriel de Zayas offered to aid the finding of a more suitable husband for Marguerite, Saint-Gouard proudly responded that in France, woman did not need help in finding their husbands.
+Meanwhile, French Protestants offered aid to rebels against Spanish authority in the Netherlands.
 The ambassador would propose the advancing of the timetable for the execution of several French subjects who had been captured in the territory.
 Further a fleet was assembled in La Rochelle that was suspected of being brought together for operations against Spanish colonial possessions.
 When Zayas brought him accusations from a spy that France was establishing a league against Spain and had armed 60 merchant ships to this effect, Saint-Gouard ridiculed him.
 The ambassador retorted the spy was misinformed, and it was in fact 4–5,000 merchant ships, and that Zayas' spy lacked any credibility.
 In April the French entered into a defensive agreement with the English, this was further proof to Philip that France intended to unite Europe against Spain.
 Through all this, Saint-Gouard had to keep the two kingdoms at peace with one another.
-In turbulent interviews with the Spanish royal secretario Zayas he claimed the French king Charles was not involved in any anti-Spanish actions.
+In turbulent interviews with the Spanish royal secretary Zayas he claimed the French king Charles was not involved in any anti-Spanish actions.